wdoyle42/lpo_prac/lessons/s1-02-stata_basics/stata_basics.md

- is the number of years in residence, school is an indicator for whether the parent is a teacher, logptax is log property tax, vote is an indicator for whether they voted for a school band measure and logeduc is log of years of education.
+ is the number of years in residence, school is an indicator for whether the parent is a teacher, logptax is log property tax, vote is an indicator for whether they voted for a school band measure and logeduc is log spending on education.
 Create appropriate variable names and labels for a more descriptive dataset.

 Labeling values within variables